Yogerasim/AutoCleaner/README.md

 ---

-## ✨ Features
+## 🧠 What it does

-- 🧠 Frees up memory by closing background user apps
+- Frees up memory by closing user-space apps (non-system)
-- 🚀 1-click Terminal-style cleanup, no setup required
+- Uses Terminal and bash for full transparency
-- 🎨 Custom `.dmg` installer with drag-and-drop UX
+- No setup, no permissions, no installer
-- 🧹 Lightweight, offline, no telemetry
+- Drag and drop installation with a beautiful .dmg interface

 ---